-First off, when you love someone, you tend to throw yourself headlong into caring for them – or, at least that’s what I did.
+First off, when we love someone, as family caregivers, we tend to throw ourselves headlong into role of caregiver for them – or at least that’s what I did.

-In my case, my mother was diagnosed with a terminal brain tumor at age 88, which left my then 93-year-old father as her primary caretaker.
-He had never cared for someone in his life because my parents were from the era when women did everything household-related.
+In my case, my mother was diagnosed with a terminal brain tumor at age 88, which left my then 93-year-old father as her primary caregiver.
+He had never undertaken a caregiving role in his life because my parents were from the era when women did everything household-related.

 The problem was, I was working full time and my parents lived an 80-mile round trip away – but I drove up to their house every day I was off work and often after work as well.